STF decides that it is the State's duty to guarantee a place in day care and preschool | Policy

 According to Fux, the state’s financial incapacity cannot cost the right to basic education.
 In addition, a decision by the STF would serve to bind other judges to follow this same understanding and not deny the vacancies.
 “Education represents an unavailable constitutional prerogative”, said the minister.

-Minister André Mendonça accompanied the rapporteur, but argued that vacancies must be guaranteed immediately for children from four years old and gradually for up to 3 years, guaranteeing a minimum percentage of 50% of demand until 2024, based on in the national education plan.
+Minister André Mendonça accompanied the rapporteur, but argued that vacancies must be guaranteed immediately for children from four years old and, gradually, for children up to 3 years old, guaranteeing a minimum percentage of 50% of demand until 2024, based on the national education plan.

 Nunes Marques also accompanied Fux, arguing that “the absence of this assistance [nessa fase da vida da criança] implies irreparable damage to the future development of the individual and, consequently, of the country”.

-Alexandre de Moraes stated that there is a risk of taking a decision that will not be put into practice and defended that the inertia of the state and the financial impossibility of paying for the vacancies cannot be treated in the same way.
+Alexandre de Moraes defended that guaranteeing early childhood education is a duty of the State, but considered that the financial situation of governments could make the effectiveness of a more extreme decision unfeasible.
+The minister stated that the inertia of the state and the financial impossibility of paying for the vacancies cannot be treated in the same way.
 “The mayor can’t even open a bid because he doesn’t have the money for it,” he said.

 Minister Edson Fachin agreed that this is a fundamental guarantee for children, but differed from the criteria suggested by Fux.
 Minister Dias Toffoli accompanied Fachin.

-This Thursday, the first to vote, minister Luís Roberto Barroso, said, while accompanying the rapporteur, that basic education is a fundamental right of all children and young people and that the public power has a duty to comply with the rules.
+This Thursday, the first to vote, Minister Luís Roberto Barroso, said, while accompanying the rapporteur, that basic education is a fundamental right of all children and young people and that the government has a duty to comply with the rules.
 “We are here pushing history a little to accelerate the universalization of early childhood education”, he declared.

 Minister Cármen Lúcia accompanied the rapporteur, but said that this is a fundamental right “not subject to conditions”.